gmagklaras/POFR/README.md

 POFR is an Open Source solution distributed under the terms of the GNU General Public License version 2.
 Please consult the [LICENSE file](/LICENSE) for more details.
 It is developed by Georgios Magklaras.

-The POFR logo was designed by [Heráclito Lopez Bojorquez](https://www.imdb.com/name/nm3736848/)
+The POFR logo was designed by [Heráclito López Bojórquez](https://www.imdb.com/name/nm3736848/).

 The POFR project is sponsored by [Steelcyber Scientific](https://www.steelcyber.com). <br>